KxSystems/docs/docs/interfaces/arrow/reference.md

 Where:

 -  `arrow_file` is a string containing the Arrow file name
-- `options` is a dictionary of symbol options to long values (pass :: to use defaults)
+- `options` is a kdb+ dictionary of options or generic null (::) to use defaults.
+Dictionary key must be a 11h list.
+Values list can be 7h, 11h or mixed list of -7|-11|4h.

 returns the array data

 Supported options:

-- `USE_MMAP` - Flag indicating whether the Arrow file should be memory mapped in.
-This can improve performance on systems which support mmap (long, default: 0)
+- `USE_MMAP` - Flag indicating whether the Parquet file should be memory mapped in.
+This can improve performance on systems which support mmap.
+Long, default: 0.
+- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
+Long, default 0.

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]